bmabsout/Thesis/src/chapters/notation_glossary.typ

 === Core Concepts

-*Fulfillment Function*: A mathematical function $f: S times A times S -> [0,1]$ that serves as a *semantic bridge*, translating high-level intentions into values that accurately align with human assessment of objective satisfaction.
-When $f_"smoothness"(s,a,s') = 0.8$, it means "this action is about 80% as smooth as I want it to be."
+*Fulfillment Function*: A mathematical function that quantifies the degree to which a specific objective is satisfied, mapping a relevant set of inputs (which could include states, actions, trajectories, policy parameters, etc.) to a value in $[0,1]$.
+This value, the *fulfillment*, represents the level of satisfaction, where 0 indicates complete failure and 1 indicates complete satisfaction.
+Fulfillment functions serve as a *semantic bridge* by translating high-level intentions into these quantifiable values.

+*Fulfillment Reward Function*: A specific type of fulfillment function, typically denoted $f_i: S times A times S -> [0,1]$, that provides a per-timestep fulfillment value based on the current state, action, and next state.
+These values, sometimes called *fulfillment rewards* or *immediate fulfillments*, are analogous to rewards in traditional RL and form the basis for calculating Fulfillment Q-values (FQs).
+For instance, $f_"smoothness"(s,a,s') = 0.8$ means "this specific transition yields 80% of the desired smoothness."

-*Semantic Bridge*: The property that fulfillment functions preserve the natural meaning of objectives throughout the optimization process, enabling practitioners to specify their true intentions directly while maintaining mathematical rigor for optimization.
+*Semantic Bridge*: The property that fulfillment functions (especially Fulfillment Reward Functions when used in an RL context) preserve the natural meaning of objectives throughout the optimization process, enabling practitioners to specify their true intentions directly while maintaining mathematical rigor for optimization.

 *Fulfillment*: The degree to which an objective is satisfied, represented as a value in $[0,1]$ where 0 indicates complete failure and 1 indicates complete satisfaction.
 Unlike traditional rewards, fulfillment values maintain their individual semantic meaning when composed.